shaner1/PandS_Project/README.md

-## Methodology
+## **Methodology**

 After research, I began work on the program itself.
 I decided to break the program into separate, more mangable programs and once they were working, I would merging them together into one project.

-### Reading in the Data Set
+#### Reading in the Data Set

 The fist step I needed to take was to find a suitable data set to work with.
 I chose to go with a CSV file instead of JSON or Txt as it would make it easier to differentiate the variables.
 I found a reliable file on Kaggl.
 I went with this as it was a "Tidy" data set.
 A "Tidy" data set is defined as a data set arranged such that each varaialbe is a column and each observtion is a row.

 Reading in the file was stragiht forward, I used the Pandas .read function to do so.
 As the data set incldued a column called Id which numbered each observation, the output of the summary looked a bit messy so I decided to delete this column.

-### Summary
+#### Summary

 The first aspect of the program I decided to tackle was outputing a summary of the variables of the data set to a text file.
-The individual file for this aspect of the program can be found in the repository named "summary,py" and "summary_log.py" is the relevant log file.
+The individual file for this aspect of the program can be found in the repository named *summary.py* and *summary_log.py* is the relevant log file.

 Using Pandas describe() function, it was relatively similar to generate the summary.
 What was difficult was outputting this summary to a text file.
 After some trial and error, I realised I should pass the summary to a variable and then output that variable to the text file.
 At first this wouldnt work either until i realised the variable needed to be a string.

 Another apsect I struggled with was trying to nicely format the summary in the text.
 Unfortunatly, I was able to find out how to format text when writing to a file.

-### Histogram
+#### Histogram

 The next aspect of the program I undertook was saving a histogram of each variable to .png.
-A histogram is a visual representation of how the data points are distributed with respect to the frequency.The individual file for this aspect of the program can be found in the repository named "hist.py" and "hist_log.py" & "hist_improve_log.py" are the relevant log files.
+A histogram is a visual representation of how the data points are distributed with respect to the frequency.The individual file for this aspect of the program can be found in the repository named *hist.py* and *hist_log.py* & *hist_improve_log.py* are the relevant log files.

 Generating these histograms proved to be the most difficult and time consuming single aspect of the program.
 The initial histograms were simple, but I decided I wanted to be able to differentiate the flower types in each histogram.
 After much reserach, I found the .loc function in Pandas that allowed me to group the flower types and assign them to variables, which could be called to create separate histogram.
 As I could now create histograms for certain characteristics of each flower type, I just needed to overlay the different histograms on top of each other to get a histogram for each characteristic that diffirentiated by flower type.

 The code I used here is rather clunky and could be improved a lot.
 I read about about a better way to approach overlaying histograms by using for loops insteads of duplicating the code 4 times and changing the names, but I wasn't able to find sufficient documentation to explain how to do this.

-### Scatter Plot
+#### Scatter Plot

 Scatter plots are used to plot data points on a horizontal and a vertical axis in the attempt to show how much one variable is affected by another.
-The relationship between two variables is called their correlation.
+The relationship between two variables is called their correlation. he individual file for this aspect of the program can be found in the repository named *scatter.py* and *scatter_log.py* is the relevant log files.

 Generating the scatter plots was the simpliest part of the program thanks to seaborn, which handled the look of the plots.

 I wanted to output just scatter plots, without the histograms that are included, as I had already created histograms, but couldn't find a sutable plot type in the seaborn documentation.

-### Joining everything together
+#### Joining everything together

 Once the individual components of the program were complete, I set about merging them into one final project and ensuring they smoothly and efficiently together.
 I also improved the commenting the final program so that it was cohesive and logical.

-### Analysis
+## **Analysis**

 Using the histograms to investigate the characteristic of each flower type we can clearly see that the distribution of sepal length and width are similar in all three species of iris flower.
 It is not possible to distingusit one species of iris flower from another based on the characteristics of the sepal